portainer/portainer-docs/user/account-settings.md

 This section lets you manage your saved Git credentials for use in deployments.
 These credentials are available only to your user.

 {% hint style="info" %}
-This feature is only available in Portainer Business Edition.
-{% endhint %}

-{% hint style="info" %}
 Adding shared Git credentials can be done from the [Shared credentials](../admin/settings/credentials/) view.
 {% endhint %}